Institute of Urban Landscape and Quality of Life – Barcelona City Council

 After 1895, this Catalan movement connected well with the new modern styles that were being developed in Europe.
 For the first years there was preference for the abstract sinuous forms of the French and Belgian Art Nouveau.
 This was later on succeeded by an attachment to the more sober Germanic Jugendstil and Secessionstil forms.
 The neutral standing of Spain during the First World War and a certain economic well-being derived from this, allowed Modernisme to continue right on to the 1920s, which is another of the peculiarities if this Catalan movement compared to its European counterparts.
 Modernisme spread across the territories of Catalonia, the Balearic Islands and Valencia, appearing as the definitive style of the bourgeoisie in the new industrial cities and in the provincial capitals.
 Houses, summer villas and public buildings as well as factories, industrial complexes and agricultural co-operatives became identified with abstract Modernisme forms.

-The construction of the Eixample district in Barcelona allowed the city to grow beyond its 18th-century walls, thus extending the urban limits.
-Economic prosperity encouraged investment in construction and the modification of the municipal by-laws in 1891, changes in urban typography and many new decorative licenses.
+The development of the Eixample district in Barcelona allowed the city to grow beyond its 18t century walls, thus extending the urban limits.
+Economic prosperity and the modification of the municipal by-laws in 1891 encouraged investment in construction, changes in urban typologies and new decorative licenses.
 Three great names in architectural Modernisme left some of their best works: Antoni Gaudi with his abstract conception of architecture, Josep Puig i Cadafalch with a more historical perception and Lluis Domenech i Montaner who surrounded himself with a whole band of artisans and industrialists.
-But there were many other architects including Enric Sagnier, Josep Domenech i Estapà and merchants and industrialists such as the Count of Güell and the Marquis of Comillas dynasties who were enthralled by Modernisme and acted as important sponsors of these architects.
+But there were many other architects including Enric Sagnier, Josep Domenech i Estapà, as well as merchants and industrialists such as the Count of Güell and the Marquis of Comillas dynasties who were enthralled by Modernisme and acted as important sponsors of these architects.